-- 15. The attribution rules for hire purchase will be made the same for both payment and non-payment registered persons or hirers. - 16.
-An approved person accounting for GST on payment basis must account for output tax on invoice basis or accrual basis when he supplies goods under a hire purchase agreement.
+14. The attribution rules for hire purchase will be made the same for both payment basis and invoice basis registered persons or hirers.

+15. An approved person accounting for GST on payment basis must account for output tax on invoice basis or accrual basis when he supplies goods under a hire purchase agreement.
 Then he attributes all the GST in the taxable period in which the agreement is entered into, as a deposit is typically paid or invoice issued at that time.

-17. Input tax credits on acquisitions made under a hire purchase agreement are available to payment basis hirers as if they had accounted on a non-payment basis for that transaction.
+16. Input tax credits on acquisitions made under a hire purchase agreement are available to payment basis hirers as if they had accounted on an invoice basis for that transaction.
 This means that input tax credits are available upfront to the hirer.

 May owns a pharmaceutical business and the business is registered for GST and accounts on a payment basis.
-On 20 July 2013, she enters into another hire purchase agreement with Stevie to purchase a delivery vehicle for her business for RM130,000 (not including any financing charges).
-May is able to claim a full input tax credit of RM7,358.49 (6/106 X RM130,000) for the tax period she provides any of the consideration or receives a tax invoice, whichever is the earlier, irrespective of whether May accounts for GST on a payment or non-payment basis.
+On 20 July 2015, she enters into another hire purchase agreement with Stevie to purchase a delivery vehicle for her business for RM130,000 (not including any financing charges).
+May is able to claim a full input tax credit of RM7,358.49 (6/106 X RM130,000) for the tax period she provides any of the consideration or receives a tax invoice, whichever is the earlier, irrespective of whether May accounts for GST on a payment basis or invoice basis.